Attendance: Our target is 95%

 Please ensure that evidence is provided for appointments within school hours, staff will check this before allowing students to leave lessons.
 Alternatively, please inform the Attendance Officer and they will mark this accordingly on the register.

-Excellent attendance is the mainstay of any outstanding school and we look forward to working with you to ensure all pupils here at George Eliot receive the best learning experience possible.
+Excellent attendance is the mainstay of any outstanding school and we look forward to working with you to ensure all pupils here at The George Eliot School receive the best learning experience possible.

 As you will all be aware, current attendance regulations stipulate a Principal may not grant a leave of absence during term - time unless there are exceptional circumstances.
 Under the Midland Academies Trust policy we are unable to grant any requests for leave of absence due to holiday.
 Each application for a leave of absence will be considered on a case - by - case basis and on its own merits.
 It is for the Principal to decide what he views as ‘exceptional’ and it is at their discretion if the circumstances warrant the leave to be granted.